norbix/norbix.dev/content/posts/integration-patterns/index.md

 A **direct connection** between two systems.
 Good for simplicity, but becomes a **spaghetti mess** as integrations grow (n² problem).

+- Just one-way delivery from A to B.
+    - Think of it as “I send you data, and I don’t care if you reply.”

+    - Often implemented with messaging systems (e.g., a producer sends to a queue consumed by exactly one consumer).

+    - Example: Service A sends “new invoice” to Service B — no response expected.

 ```mermaid
 flowchart LR
     A[Service A] --> B[Service B]